-When we take photographs of your wedding, we generally prefer to use natural light when we can.
-We want every moment that we capture on film to look as natural and authentic as possible.
-Because our goal is to help you relive every emotion that you felt on your wedding day when you look back at your photo album in 20 years, we feel that it is important for the images to look realistic.
-We want them to look exactly how they do in your mind’s eye.
+When we take photographs of your destination wedding, our aim is to go as natural as possible.
+Whenever possible, we prefer to let natural light illuminate you and your intended.
+Every moment that we capture on film on your wedding day should look as natural and authentic as possible.
+That is because our goal is to help you relive every emotion that you felt on that day when you look back at your photo album in 20 years.
+For the photos to be able to communicate those feelings effectively, they must look and feel realistic.
+The moments they depict have to appear exactly as they do in your mind’s eye.

 Our favorite shot of the evening, however, was one in which we illuminated the future bride and groom instead of the church wall.
 We set up our flash behind the couple and aimed it at them, so that the edges of their bodies would be illuminated but their fronts would stay dark.
 To make the picture more memorable and striking, we put a “gel” (a fancy photographer’s word for a piece of colored plastic) on the light to change its hue.
 The bride-to-be had blazing red hair, so we decided to accentuate that by turning the light from the flash to a similarly bright shade of red.

 We asked the future bride and future groom to lean in and kiss each other gently, and then we pressed the trigger on our camera.
 What we particularly like about the resulting image is that their lips are only just touching.
 As romantic as a kiss between lovers is, it can sometimes look awkward on film if their faces are pressed together too tightly.
 More importantly for this particular photo, a full kiss would have meant that the contours of their faces would not be illuminated so sharply and clearly, rendering the photo much less impactful.
 This is one reason why we often ask our wedding and engagement clients to almost kiss when we are taking portraits of them.
 Gently touching lips also works, as this picture proves.